-If your goal is to receive quality education and training in your chosen career, then Milan Institute, furthermore also known as Milan Institute or Milan, is here to assist you.
-Our primary objective is to provide the education, training and job placement assistance that you will need to succeed in your new field.
+If your goal is to receive quality education and training in your chosen career, then Milan Institute is here to assist you.
+Our primary objective is to provide the education, training, and job placement assistance that you will need to succeed in your new field.